-- Your risk exposure – the higher your risk, the more coverage you’ll need.
+- Your risk exposure: The higher your risk, the more coverage you’ll need.

 What General Liability Doesn’t Cover

 General Liability insurance provides a vast area of protection, but it doesn’t cover the needs of all businesses.
 Some areas not covered by General Liability insurance can be covered through other types of policies.
-Some of these areas are:
+Some of those areas are:

-- Owned Commercial Property – Protection of equipment, inventory, and other assets is provided under a Business Owners Policy (BOP) or Commercial Property insurance.
+- Owned Commercial Property – Protection of equipment, inventory, and other assets is provided under a Business Owner’s Policy (BOP) or Commercial Property insurance.

 - Employee Injuries – Coverage for your employees is required in Florida if you meet certain employee requirements.
 You can only be protected from the liability of employee injuries under Workers’ Compensation insurance.

-- Professional Mistakes – If you or your business provides a service or advice, you’ll want to add Professional Liability insurance (or Errors and Omissions insurance) to your Business insurance policy.
+- Professional Mistakes – If you or your business provides a service or advice, you’ll want to add Professional Liability insurance (or Errors and Omissions insurance) to your Business Insurance policy.